bluesky-social/indigo/HACKING.md

 Running against local typescript PDS in `dev-env` mode:

 	# as "alice" user
-	go run ./cmd/gosky/ --pds-host http://localhost:2583 account create-session alice.test hunter2 > bsky.auth
+	go run ./cmd/gosky/ --pds-host http://localhost:2583 account create-session alice.test hunter2 > gndr.auth

-The `bsky.auth` file is the default place that `gosky` and other client commands will look for auth info.
+The `gndr.auth` file is the default place that `gosky` and other client commands will look for auth info.

 ## Integrated Development